FSHLL/sah-docs/docs/guide/README.md

 serverless rollback --timestamp timestamp
 ```

-With SAM we can easily create these aliases in our serverless project in this way if we want to rollback to a previous version we just need to configure the alias to point to this.
+With SAH we can easily create these aliases in our serverless project in this way if we want to rollback to a previous version we just need to configure the alias to point to this.

-## SAM Plugin
+## SAH Plugin

 This is a serverless plugin that allow create aliases without imposing a way-of-working with them.